 For graduation, the cumulative graduate grade-point average must be 3.0 or higher on a 4.0 scale.
 Throughout their program, students' performance must be acceptable on a continuing basis.
 Students must at all times maintain an overall grade-point average of not less than 2.5.
-No grade below C will be credited toward a graduate degree.
-Any student acquiring any combination of two grades D, F, WF, or U will be dismissed from the Graduate School.
+No grade below "C" will be credited toward a graduate degree.
+Any student acquiring any combination of two grades "D," F," "WF," or "U" will be dismissed from the Graduate School.
+Additional requirements have been established for the Master of Business Administration program.
+Please refer to the M.B.A. program description in the College of Business Administration section of this Catalog.

 All grades received for graduate courses taken at Valdosta State University, after admission to the Graduate School, will be used to calculate the graduate cumulative grade-point average.
-Courses may be re-taken, if desired or required, but all graduate grades received will affect this average.
+Courses may be retaken, if desired or required, but all graduate grades received will affect this average.

 Cumulative grade-point averages are calculated at the close of every semester in which course work is taken.
 This calculation appears on the permanent record of each student.
-It also appears on each grade slip sent to the student.
-A student may review this grade record and grade-point average by requesting an unofficial transcript from the Registrar's Office.
+Students may review this grade record and grade-point average by requesting an unofficial transcript from the Registrar's Office or by viewing their transcript on the Web at http://hpk460.valdosta.edu:8890/.
+Students should log in and follow prompts to "Student Services & Financial Aid" in order to view transcripts.
 Matters requiring interpretation of a graduate record should normally be referred to the student's advisor or the Graduate School.
 Undergraduate grades will not be calculated as part of the graduate student's semester or cumulative average.

-A grade of I indicates that a student was doing satisfactory work, but for nonacademic reasons beyond his or her control, was unable to meet requirements of the course.
-If an I is not changed to a letter grade within one calendar year, it will be changed to the grade F.
+A grade of "I" indicates that a student was doing satisfactory work, but for non-academic reasons beyond his or her control, was unable to meet requirements of the course.
+If an "I" is not changed to a letter grade within one calendar year, it will be changed to the grade "F."

-A grade of IP indicates that credit has not been given in courses that require a continuation of work beyond the semester for which the students signed up for the course.
+A grade of "IP" indicates that credit has not been given in courses that require a continuation of work beyond the semester for which the students signed up for the course.
 The use of the symbol is approved for dissertation and thesis hours and project courses.
-It cannot be substituted for an I.
+It cannot be substituted for an "I."

-Students dropping a course within the time limit noted in the University Calendar, while performing satisfactorily, will receive a grade of W (withdrawal from a course, having completed work to that point satisfactorily); otherwise they will be given a grade of WF (withdrawal, having not done satisfactory work).
-The computation of the overall grade-point average treats WF and F grades identically; grades of W do not affect the computation.
+Students dropping a course within the time limit noted in the University Calendar, while performing satisfactorily, will receive a grade of "W" (withdrawal from a course, having completed work to that point satisfactorily); otherwise they will be given a grade of "WF" (withdrawal, having not done satisfactory work).
+The computation of the overall grade-point average treats "WF" and "F" grades identically; both are failing grades.
+Grades of "W" do not enter into the computation.